Yadnik1/Overhead-Crane-Control-System/README.md

 The code not only manages data reception and relay control but also implements crucial button toggle and interlock features.
 Button presses, particularly those involving button 3, are monitored and toggled through the `button3_state` variable.
 Interlock functionality is achieved by clearing relay bits associated with buttons 5 and 6 if both buttons are pressed simultaneously.
 These 2 functionalities are often used in overhead cranes for numerous applications apart from normal relay actuation.

+The decoder firmware can be found in the Firmware folder in Decoder.c file.

 ### Standalone Decoder Unit
 ![Standalone Decoder Unit](images/image2.png)